olivierthereaux/otCMS/README.md

 ## Ceci n'est pas un CMS

 * *No dynamic code*.
 My site doen't have comments, accounts, personalisation or any such thing.
 It means I can write or generate flat HTML files, and the site will “just work” pretty much wherever I serve it from - even if the CMS is broken.
 * *Minimal dependencies*.
 This CMS is written in python, which comes by default with a very rich library.
 I did not want to depend on too many libraries which would hinder portability.
-So far, I have managed to stick to two library dependencies, and imagemagick for image
+So far, I have managed to stick to two library dependencies, and imagemagick for thumbnail creation
 * *No database* - The catalog of entries is a flat file, both machine-readable and human-writable.
 I looked at a few formats (such as yaml) but decided to stick to a python syntax.
 See samples/catalog.py.
 * *Simple publication mechanism*.
 A few scripts should be enough to (re)generate html files with simple templates.
 Git or any other versioning system can then take over as versioning, distribution and backup mechanism.
 * *No editor*.
 I write entries by hand, using a mix of markdown and HTML.
 The CMS takes care of adding all the navigation, headers, footers and generates all the indexes and feeds.